hendricius/deliveries/README.md

 Just another boilerplate rails app.
 Comes preconfigured with several aweseome gems to make building UIs a lot easier.

+* Setup for .rbenv
+* Capistrano for deployment

 The UI gems include:

 * Boostrap